AdobeDocs/workfront.en/help/quicksilver/maestro/maestro-overview.md

 ---
-title: Adobe Maestro overview and release activity
+title: Adobe Maestro overview
-description: Use Maestro to create custom objects, fields, and workspaces.
+description: Adobe Maestro is a new offering from Adobe Workfront.
+You can create fully-customizable workspaces to define workflows that meet the needs of each organizational unit in your enterprise.
 hidefromtoc: yes
 hide: yes
 ---

-# Adobe Maestro overview and release activity
+# Adobe Maestro overview

 <!--udpate the metadata with real information when making this avilable in TOC and in the left nav-->